Rajeshwarithulai/Debugiz-InteviewSupport/README.md

 button, and every new interview submission appends a row there in real time — alongside the existing in-app live table and the Excel export.

+### Images and attachments inside the sheet

+Each row's **Interview Link Direct Mail Snapshot** cell uses Google Sheets' `=IMAGE()` formula, so the actual screenshot renders as a thumbnail directly in the cell.
+The **Candidate Mail Attachment** cell uses `=HYPERLINK()`, so clicking it opens the file in a new tab.

+For these to work, Google's servers need to be able to fetch the file from your app over the public internet — the app builds the link from the request that hit it (e.g.
+`https://your-app.onrender.com/api/interviews/files/xyz.png`), so this works automatically once your app is deployed and reachable at a public URL.
+It won't work while running purely on `localhost`.

+**Important:** uploaded files live on the server's local disk (`server/uploads/`).
+Most hosts, including Render's free tier, wipe the filesystem on every redeploy — which means old thumbnails/links in the sheet will break (and old attachments become unreachable) after your next deploy.
+To keep them working long-term, attach a **persistent disk** mounted at `server/uploads` (Render: Dashboard → your service → **Disks** → add one, mount path `/opt/render/project/src/server/uploads`, a few hundred MB is plenty).

 ## Deploying

 This is a single Node.js service that also serves the static frontend, so any Node host works